An overview of block Gram-Schmidt methods and their stability properties: Introduction

 The rest of the paper proceeds as follows.
 In Section~\ref{sec:bgs_skel_musc} we discuss the history and communication properties of all the BGS skeletons we have identified.
-Some of them are new, in particular, block generalizations of the low-synchronization algorithms by \'{S}wirydowicz, et al.\ \cite{SwirydowiczLangouAnanthan2020} and block versions of \CGSP by Smoktunowicz, et al.\ \cite{SmoktunowiczBarlowLangou2006}.
+Some of them are new, in particular, we derive a new block generalization of one of the low-synchronization algorithms by \'{S}wirydowicz, et al.\ \cite{SwirydowiczLangouAnanthan2021}.
 Sections~\ref{sec:bgs_stab_1} and \ref{sec:bgs_stab_2} treat stability properties in more detail.
 Section~\ref{sec:bgs_stab_1} contains heatmaps that allow for a quick comparison of many BGS variants all at once for a fixed matrix, while Section~\ref{sec:bgs_stab_2} focuses on one skeleton at a time and how its stability is affected across different \IOnoargs and condition numbers.
 We give an overview of known mixed-precision BGS algorithms in Section~\ref{sec:mixed_prec}.
 In Section~\ref{sec:software}, we examine which variants of BGS are implemented in well-known software.
-We conclude the survey in Section~\ref{sec:conclusions} and identify open problems and future directions.
-Appendices~\ref{sec:skel-alg} and \ref{sec:musc-alg} contain pseudocode for algorithms, and Appendix~\ref{sec:scripts} contains \MATLAB scripts for reproducing the plots in Sections~\ref{sec:bgs_stab_1} and \ref{sec:bgs_stab_2}.
+We conclude the survey in Section~\ref{sec:conclusions} and identify open problems and future directions. \ref{sec:musc-alg} and \ref{sec:sror} contain pseudocode and \MATLAB scripts, respectively, for algorithms not included in the main text, and \ref{sec:scripts} contains \MATLAB command line calls for reproducing the plots in Sections~\ref{sec:bgs_stab_1} and \ref{sec:bgs_stab_2}.